monarch-initiative/mondo/docs/editors-guide/sop_splitting-terms.md

 ### Tips
 - Tip 1: If you want to look a the report quickly, type in Terminal `atom reports/report-disease-labeled-terms.tsv`.
 This will open it in Atom.
 - Tip 2: In Terminal, `open reports` - this will open the file in Finder.

+## Split Terms

+1. When we're ready to split the terms, we need to add the new terms to Mondo, that the old terms will be merged into.
+1. 1.
+Follow the instructions to [Merge a ROBOT template into Mondo](https://mondo.readthedocs.io/en/latest/editors-guide/robot-template/) with the [ROBOT_CreateNewTerm](https://docs.google.com/spreadsheets/d/1tt1Wk70j9XiHLV1vKQyNiHhaazh286pobpJk1ecSCCg/edit#gid=2063035843) template.
+1. Then follow the instructions for [splitting classes](https://mondo.readthedocs.io/en/latest/editors-guide/splitting-classes/).
+1. If terms are to be obsoleted and merged into new classes, follow the instructions [here](https://mondo.readthedocs.io/en/latest/editors-guide/merging-and-obsoleting/#merge-using-owltools).